MicrosoftDocs/memdocs/memdocs/intune/protect/mtd-enable-unenrolled-devices.md

 ## Classic conditional access policies for Mobile Threat Defense (MTD) apps

-When you integrate a new application to Intune Mobile Threat Defense and enable the connection to Intune, Intune creates a classic conditional access policy in Azure Active Directory.
+When you integrate a new application to Intune Mobile Threat Defense and enable the connection to Intune, Intune creates a classic conditional access policy in Microsoft Entra.
 Each 3rd party [MTD partners](mobile-threat-defense.md#mobile-threat-defense-partners) you integrate with creates a new classic conditional access policy.
 These policies can be ignored, but shouldn't be edited, deleted, or disabled.

 If the classic policy is deleted, you'll need to delete the connection to Intune that was responsible for its creation, and then set it up again.
 This process recreates the classic policy.
 It's not supported to migrate classic policies for MTD apps to the new policy type for conditional access.

 Classic conditional access policies for MTD apps:

-- Are used by Intune MTD to require that devices are registered in Azure AD so that they have a device ID before communicating to MTD partners.
+- Are used by Intune MTD to require that devices are registered in Microsoft Entra so that they have a device ID before communicating to MTD partners.
 The ID is required so that devices and can successfully report their status to Intune.

 - Have no effect on any other Cloud apps or Resources.